Be a Wayne State and Macomb Community College student at the same time

 - How do I apply for financial aid if I take classes at both institutions?
 When you enroll in WA-Macomb Your financial aid will be processed, awarded and distributed by Wayne State.
 This occurs regardless of where you enroll.
-For students who are enrolled at both Macomb and WSU in a given term, financial aid will be calculated based on their combined credit hours.
-You will need to complete a Wayne Advantage request form each semester you are in the program and requesting financial aid.
-Questions regarding financial aid can be directed to Wayne State at 313-577-2100.
+For students who are enrolled at both Macomb and WSU in a given term, financial aid will be calculated based on your combined credit hours.
+Non-transferrable courses will not be considered for financial aid.
+Questions regarding financial aid can be directed to the Wayne State Financial Aid Office at 313-577-2100.

 - Will financial aid cover all my classes?
-It depends.
-You should make sure to pay for your Macomb classes on schedule.
-Your financial aid at WSU will reimburse you for courses taken at Macomb that count toward your degree program at WSU.
-Financial aid will be disbursed to Wayne State courses FIRST and on the Wayne State schedule.
+Your financial aid at WSU may reimburse you for courses taken at Macomb that count toward your degree program at WSU.
+Financial Aid will be disbursed to Wayne State courses FIRST and on the Wayne State schedule.
 If you have an overage, you may receive a refund.
 Classes outside of your degree requirements and those that do not transfer to WSU will not be considered when aid eligibility is calculated.
 You must be opted into Wayne Advantage-Macomb for the term you are trying to receive financial aid in.
 Please see opt-in/opt-out deadlines.
 For scholarship questions, please read the "Can I receive a scholarship?"
 FAQ.

 - If I participate in Wayne Advantage-Macomb, will all of my courses transfer?
 Only those courses deemed transferable by Wayne State will transfer.
 View the transfer equivalency table and transfer plans for Macomb Community College to find out which credits will transfer.
 If you need more information or answers to specific questions, contact Doug Peacock at 313-577-3143 or email@example.com.